-It is difficult to guarantee the safety of food and beverages when traveling, especially in developing countries.
-Without strict public health standards, bacteria, viruses, or parasites in food or water may go undetected and cause illness such as travelers' diarrhea.
+Guaranteeing the safety of food and beverages is difficult if not impossible when traveling, especially in developing countries.
+Without strict public health standards, bacteria or parasites in food or water may go undetected and cause illness such as travelers' diarrhea.